acmpesuecc/Bustle-Slot-Booking/README.md

 # Bustle-Slot-Booking
-Bustle is a slot booking service created as part of the sem 1 Python project by Team Bustle
+Bustle is a slot booking and availibility checking service created as part of the sem 1 Python project by Team Bustle